xNightwielder/ml-assisted-centralized-system-monitoring-platform/README.md

         [global_tags]
   	    os_type = "the_operating_system_of_the_system_to_be_monitored"
      ```
+  > [!WARNING]
-  IMPORTANT NOTE: The value of os_type must be either "linux" or "windows"
+  > The value of os_type must be either "linux" or "windows"

   2. Find the [agent] section and add the line hostname = "the_hostname_of_the_system_to_be_monitored" below it.
      ```
         [agent]
         hostname = "the_hostname_of_the_system_to_be_monitored"
      ```
-  NOTE: You can access your device's metrics by entering the hostname you specified here into the hostname field on the application.
+  > [!IMPORTANT]
+  > The hostname you enter to collect system metrics must be the same as the hostname you enter to collect metrics.

   3. Find the [[outputs.influxdb_v2]] section and update this section according to the following code.
      ```